Horse-drawn omnibus: History

 The public transport system of Berlin is the oldest in Germany.
-In 1825 the first bus line from Brandenburger Tor to Charlottenburg was opened by Simon Kremser, running to a timetable.
-The first bus service inside the city operated from 1840 between Alexanderplatz and Potsdamer Bahnhof.
+In 1825 the first omnibus line from Brandenburger Tor to Charlottenburg was opened by Simon Kremser, running to a timetable.
+The first omnibus service inside the city operated from 1840 between Alexanderplatz and Potsdamer Bahnhof.
 It was run by Israel Moses Henoch, who had organized the cab service since 1815.

-On 1 January 1847, the Concessionierte Berliner Omnibus Compagnie (Berlin Bus Concession Company) started its first horse-bus line.
-The growing market experienced the launch of numerous additional companies, with 36 bus companies in Berlin by 1864.
+On 1 January 1847, the Concessionierte Berliner Omnibus Compagnie (Berlin Bus Concession Company) started its first omnibus line.
+The growing market experienced the launch of numerous additional companies, with 36 omnibus companies in Berlin by 1864.

 From the end of the 1820s, the first horse-drawn omnibuses ran in the streets of New York City, facilitating the march uptown.